 \section{Abstract}

 \textbf{Abstract:} Herein, we model the spatiotemporal dynamics of cellular protein concentrations near membranes composed of different lipids by a three-variable continuum model describing the concentration of a protein attached to the membrane, the concentration of a protein freely diffusing in the cytosol and the local composition of lipids in a binary membrane.
 This model contains two globally conserved fields representing (i) the total protein content (sum of integrated cytosolic and membrane-bound protein concentrations) and (ii) the averaged fractions of the two lipid species in the membrane.
 The model combines a simple conserved reaction-diffusion model originally derived to study cell polarization via active phase separation (APS) for the protein dynamics and a Cahn-Hilliard equation describing phase separation or demixing of the two lipid species in the membrane.
 By means of linear stability analysis of the spatially homogeneous steady state of the systems and by direct numerical simulation of the full equations, we find that the lipid dynamics can undergo classical phase separation.
 In contrast, the protein dynamics exhibits an oscillatory phase separation for intermediate total protein contents related to a long-wavelength instability with complex eigenvalues and leading to traveling domains.
-Multiscale pattern formation with larger scale, traveling and rotating protein domains coexisting with smaller scale, stationary lipid domains are found in parameter regions where both of these instabilities are present.
-In the parameter regime of such multiscale patterns, we find both, traveling protein domains and arrested coarsening of stationary lipid domains above a critical coupling.
+Above a critical, mutual coupling and in the parameter regime of multiscale pattern formation, we find larger scale, traveling and rotating protein domains coexisting with smaller scale, stationary lipid domains exhibiting arrested coarsening.
 It is also shown that the basic instabilities and the phase diagram of the model are well captured by an extension of a recently proposed conserved FitzHugh-Nagumo model for non-reciprocal pattern formation.
 This extended model is given by two non-reciprocally coupled Cahn-Hilliard equations allowing for instabilities of both involved species.
-This qualitative model also contains substantially different interface tensions of the two considered species, mimicking the different physical properties of lipids and proteins in a cellular setting.
-The latter aspect also explains the observed asymmetry in behavior (static lipid vs. traveling protein patterns) found in linear stability analysis and simulations of the full model.
+This qualitative model also contains substantially different interface tensions of the two considered species, mimicking the different physical properties of lipids and proteins in a cellular setting and explaining the observed asymmetry in behavior (static lipid vs. traveling protein patterns), found in linear stability analysis and simulations of the full model.